UK research-funded Doctoral Training Centres

-Doing your research degree through a funded doctoral centre provides you with the structure to help you network with research students working in your field at partner universities.
+Doing your research degree through a funded Doctoral Training Centre provides you with the structure to help you network with research students working in your field at partner universities.
 This enables you to benefit from expertise and facilities across the UK, and a supportive network of people at different stages of their research degrees who can give you advice and support.

 A consortium of universities and research institutes working together to provide excellence in doctoral research training.
 Research themes include: climate and environmental sustainability, organisms and ecosystems and dynamic earth.